What's New

 Anticipated life events

 There are several common life events and milestones that you can add to your forecast at any time.
 We also made default assumptions for these life events as well, but members can change them to fit their needs.
-A few life events we’ve included are buying a home, taking a career break, having a kid, retiring, end-of-life planning, and other events ranging from vacations to weddings.
+A few life events we’ve included are buying a home, having a kid, retiring, Social Security, and general expense and income events that can be customized to your life.
+We have even more pre-built life events coming soon!

 Here’s what we’ve assumed for each: